-Miles from the ocean, Interstate 8 finds itself at Sea Level in the Imperial Valley of California.
+Many miles from the ocean, Interstate 8 lowers to Sea Level in the Imperial Valley of California.
 Photo taken 01/27/06.

-Possibly the lowest Interstate in the country at one point (as the freeway drops below sea level elevation in the Imperial Valley near El Centro), Interstate 8 also traverses several mountain passes on its journey between San Diego, California, and Casa Grande, Arizona.
-Interstate 8 provides a dynamic look at everything that's good about an Interstate: It has the multi-lane, urban feel in San Diego, the mountainous terrain with peaks and valleys in Cleveland National Forest/Laguna Mountains, the In-ko-pah Gorge, rolling desert hills, farmland in the Imperial Valley, the vast Imperial dunes, a Colorado River Bridge, and more desert scenery (including the famed Arizona saguaro).
+The lowest Interstate in the country at one point (as the freeway drops below sea level elevation in the Imperial Valley near El Centro), Interstate 8 also traverses several mountain passes on its journey between San Diego, California, and Casa Grande, Arizona.
+I-8 provides a dynamic look at everything that's good about an Interstate: It has the multi-lane, urban feel in San Diego, the mountainous terrain with peaks and valleys in Cleveland National Forest/Laguna Mountains, the In-ko-pah Gorge, rolling desert hills, farmland in the Imperial Valley, the vast Imperial dunes, a Colorado River Bridge and more desert scenery (including the famed Arizona saguaro).

 Parallel/Historic U.S. Routes

 Interstate 8 only intersects one U.S. route for its entire length, U.S. 95, thus lending credibility to the paucity of U.S. highways in the Southwestern United States.
 However, it parallels a well-preserved historic U.S. route, Old U.S. 80.

 U.S. 80 follows Interstate 8 from San Diego to Gila Bend, Arizona, where U.S. 80 turned north along what is now Arizona 85 to Interstate 10 near Buckeye.
 Well-preserved stretches of Highway 80 are otherwise accessible as frontage roads and county roads along the freeway corridor.